How to Appeal Financial Aid to Get More Money

 - As you write your appeal letter, be sure to use polite language and provide examples.

 Crafting a good financial aid appeal serves as your best chance of getting the money you need to attend your target school.
-While successful financial aid appeals are far from a sure thing, the worst that can happen is the financial aid officer says no.
+While successful financial aid appeals are far from a sure thing, the worst that can happen is the financial aid administrator says no.

 You Received a Better Award Offer Elsewhere